obhalerao/AoC2021/README.md

 - Day 15 part A solution is incorrect on some test cases, but passed mine :P
 - Day 18 solved the following morning
 - Day 19 also solved the following morning
+- Day 22 has two solutions: one VERY slow, and one faster